cacheflowe/haxademic/guides/windows-setup.md

 ## Windows settings

+* Sync the system clock to the correct time zone
 * (WIN + "Display") Settings -> System -> Display -> Change the size of text, apps... -> 100%
 * Show file name extensions: In a system Explorer window, click "View" in the toolbar, and check "File name extensions" and "Hidden files"
 * (WIN + "Developer") Set to Developer mode: